otvam/fem_mesh_matlab/README.md

 * No toolboxes are required
 * Compatibility with GNU Octave not tested but probably problematic

-The following softwares are used for generating the data for the examples:
+The following softwares are used for generating the data of the examples:
 * COMSOL 5.4 for generating the meshes and the solutions
 * Inventor 2019 for the CAD drawings